Tommrodrigues/Blog/content/posts/Matched Betting/index.md

 ![image](./images/computer.jpg)

-The odds are typically found by 'auto-matching' software, which finds the closest betting odds on a given bookmaker and exchange.
+The odds used in this process are typically found by 'auto-matching' software, which finds the closest betting odds on a given bookmaker and exchange.

 For the qualifying bet, the odds should be as low as possible without being below the minimum odds requirement.
 For the free bet, the odds should instead be as high as possible to maximise profit.